Maxsafer/emuCenter/README.md

 ## Install EmuCenter

 You can either clone or download a zip from GitHub.
-Place the repo/unzipped folder under your prefered location.
+Place the repo/unzipped folder under your preferred location.
 You can create a shortcut for a batch script that runs `python app.py`.

 ## Setting up EmuCenter